Chart Color Schemes

 Myrtleford is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024, with a base year of 2022, for each SA2 area.
+For areas not covered by this data, they utilise the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Future population trends suggest an increase just below the median of Australian non-metropolitan areas, with the suburb expected to expand by 190 persons to 2041, reflecting a total increase of approximately 5.0% over the 17 years.
+Future trends suggest a population increase just below the median of Australian non-metropolitan areas, with Myrtleford expected to expand by 165 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 5.0% over the 16-year period.

 Frequently Asked Questions - Population